-- Check the Web Reputation Filters, DVS engine, and the Webroot, McAfee, and Sophos scanning engines are enabled.
-By default these should be enabled during system setup. - Step 1 Choose Security Services > Anti-Malware and Reputation. - Step 2 Click Edit Global Settings. - Step 3 Configure settings as necessary.
+• Check the Web Reputation Filters, DVS engine, and the Webroot, McAfee, and Sophos scanning engines are enabled.
+By default these should be enabled during system setup.

+Step 1 Choose Security Services > Anti-Malware and Reputation.

+Step 2 Click Edit Global Settings.

+Step 3 Configure settings as necessary.

-Setting Description Web Reputation Filtering Choose whether or not to enable Web Reputation Filtering.
-Adaptive Scanning Choose whether or not to enable Adaptive Scanning.
+Setting Description Choose whether or not to enable Web Reputation Filtering.
+Web Reputation Filtering Adaptive Scanning Choose whether or not to enable Adaptive Scanning.
 You can only enable Adaptive Scanning when Web Reputation Filtering is enabled.
-File Reputation Filtering and File Analysis See Enabling and Configuring File Reputation and Analysis Services, page 14-5.
-DVS Engine Object Scanning Limits Specify a maximum request/response size.
-The Maximum Object Size value you specify applies to the entire size of requests and responses that might be scanned by security components on th Web Security appliance, such as the Cisco IronPort Data Security Filters or th Webroot scanning engine.
-When an upload or download size exceeds this siz the security component may abort the scan in progress and may not provide scanning verdict to the Web Proxy.
+File Reputation Filtering and File Analysis See Enabling and Configuring the File Reputation and Analysis Services, page 14-9.

+Setting Description DVS Engine Object Specify a maximum object size for scanning.
+Scanning Limits The Maximum Object Size value you specify applies to the entire size of requests and responses that might be scanned by all anti-malware and anti-virus scanning engines, and by Advanced Malware Protection features.
+It also specifies the maximum size of an inspectable archive for Archive inspection; see Access Policies: Blocking Objects, page 10-11 for more about Archive inspection.
+When an upload or download object exceeds this size, the security component may abort the scan in progress and may not provide a scanning verdict to the Web Proxy.
+If an inspectable archive exceeds this size, it is marked "unscannable."
 Sophos Choose whether or not to enable the Sophos scanning engine.

-Setting Description McAfee Choose whether or not to enable the McAfee scanning engine.
+McAfee Choose whether or not to enable the McAfee scanning engine.
 When you enable the McAfee scanning engine, you can choose whether or not to enable heuristic scanning.
 Note Heuristic analysis increases security protection, but can result in false positives and decreased performance.
 Webroot Choose whether or not to enable the Webroot scanning engine.
 When you enable the Webroot scanning engine, you can configure the Threat Risk Threshold (TRT).
 The TRT assigns a numerical value to the probability that malware exists.
 Proprietary algorithms evaluate the result of a URL matching sequence and assign a Threat Risk Rating (TRR).
 This value is associated with the threat risk threshold setting.
 If the TRR value is greater than or equal to the TRT, the URL is considered malware and is passed on for further processing.
 Note Setting the Threat Risk Threshold to a value lower than 90 dramatically increases the rate of URL blocking and denies legitimate requests.
 Cisco strongly recommends maintaining the TRT default value of 90.
 The minimum value for a TRT setting is 51.